JunchenZheng/Espandso/AGENTS.md

 ## Project Overview

-Espanso Snippet Generator is a Tauri v2 desktop app for managing Espanso snippets from user-selected JSON snippet workspaces.
-The app lets users choose or drag in a directory that contains a `snippets/` folder, edit snippet JSON files, validate entries, import legacy Espanso YAML, generate Espanso YAML, and optionally install/restart Espanso.
+Expandso is a Tauri v2 desktop app for managing Espanso snippets directly in Espanso YAML match files.
+The app scans the Espanso match directory, previews YAML configs, adds static text snippets to the selected YAML file, validates trigger rules, writes YAML in place, and restarts Espanso.

 The current architecture is Tauri + React + TypeScript + Rust.
-Legacy Python scripts still exist as reference/CLI utilities, but new app features should be implemented in TypeScript/Rust unless the user explicitly asks for Python work.
+New app features should be implemented in TypeScript/Rust unless the user explicitly asks for another toolchain.

 ## Commands